-It costs $35 to use the plates, plus the usual registration fees.
+It costs $50.75 to use the plates for cars and trucks, plus the usual registration fees.
 However, the plates are permanent and don't need to be renewed.
 To apply for permission to use the plates, follow the in-person instructions listed above and bring the plate(s) with you.

 The state sometimes requires Washington residents to return their license plates after relocating to another state.
 Learn more on our WA License Plate Surrender page.Other Topics in This Section